Trump supporters react to his derogatory remark

 "From the limited accounts I've read and heard of the meeting, the President was presented with an intolerable proposal," DiFabio told CNN in a text message Friday.

-DiFabio also pointed out that Trump has expressed his desire to have a "merit-based" immigration system that benefits the US, and Thursday's proposal "certainly wasn't that."
+DiFabio also pointed out that Trump has expressed his desire to have a "merit-based" immigration system that benefits the United States, and Thursday's proposal "certainly wasn't that."

 "We are not talking about war refugees or people being persecuted in their countries," DiFabio said.